Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

-Intrepid Sailors To the Walls of Derne
+Intrepid Sailors To the Walls of Derne Lion in the Bay

-Cover Art: Intrepid Sailors
+Cover Art: Intrepid

 Intrepid Sailors: The Legacy of Preble’s Boys and the Tripoli Campaign

-Chipp Reid
+by Chipp Reid

-Naval Institute Press, 2012, ISBN 978-1-61251-117-7, $35.95
+Naval Institute Press, 2012, ISBN 978-1-61251-117-7, US $35.95

 A primary purpose of the American navy in the early years of the republic was to thwart piracy.
 When we gained our freedom from Britain, we lost that country’s protection from attacks by Barbary corsairs.
 A number of our merchant ships were captured and their crews held for ransom and/or enslaved.
-In the first decade of the nineteenth century, President Thomas Jefferson sent three squadrons to the Mediterranean to address the problem.
+In the first decade of the 19th century, President Thomas Jefferson sent three squadrons to the Mediterranean to address the problem.
 The third of these succeeded where the first two failed.
 The commander of this particular squadron was Commodore Edward Preble.
 He and his officers became legendary figures in their own time, although most would eventually be forgotten.
 They and the men who served under them made courage and honor hallmarks of the United States Navy, legacies that continue even today.

 Unlike his predecessors, Preble had backbone and refused to back down when dealing with the pirates and rulers of the Barbary States.
 His audacity impressed friends and enemies alike.
-When he appeared before the emperor of Morocco, he refused to kneel and when asked if he feared being arrested, Preble replied “No sir.
+When he appeared before the emperor of Morocco, he refused to kneel, and when asked if he feared being arrested, Preble replied, “No sir.
 If you presume to do it, my squadron in your full view will lay your batteries, your castles and your city in ruins.”
 (29) Bluff didn’t exist in his vocabulary and he intended to carry out his commission to the best of his ability.
-Prior to his arrival in the Mediterranean, however, one of the squadron’s ships, the USS Philadelphia, ran aground in Tripoli’s harbor.
+Prior to his arrival in the Mediterranean, however, one of the squadron’s ships, USS Philadelphia, ran aground in Tripoli’s harbor.
 How Preble decided to meet this unexpected challenge required audacity, skill, and courage from his men.

-Review Copyrighted ©2013 Cindy Vallar
+Review Copyright ©2013 Cindy Vallar

-Art: To the Walls of Derne
+Walls of Derne

 To the Walls of Derne: William Eaton, the Tripoli Coup and the End of the First Barbary War

-By Chipp Reid
+by Chipp Reid

-Naval Institute Press, 2017, ISBN 978-1-61251-813-8, $29.95
+Naval Institute Press, 2017, ISBN 978-1-61251-813-8, US $29.95

 To the Walls of Derne begins where Intrepid Sailors (2012) ends in the U. S. Navy’s war with Tripoli.
-The conflict came about because of this Barbary State’s pirates’ frequent incursions on American merchantmen and the bashaw’s demand for payment of tribute, which President Thomas Jefferson and others likened to extortion, to stop such raids.
-When this book opens, the USS Philadelphia has already been captured and destroyed and her crew imprisoned and forced to endure slave labor, poor rations, and abusive treatment at the hands of the Tripolitans.
+The conflict comes about because of this Barbary State’s pirates’ frequent incursions on American merchantmen and the bashaw’s demand for payment of tribute, which President Thomas Jefferson and others liken to extortion, to stop such raids.
+When this book opens, USS Philadelphia has already been captured and destroyed and her crew imprisoned and forced to endure slave labor, poor rations, and abusive treatment at the hands of the Tripolitans.

 Into this tense situation steps an American soldier, diplomat, and would-be adventurer named William Eaton.
 Popular, arrogant, intelligent, direct, and overly courageous, he has long dreamed of being a hero.
 His audacious plan to replace the current bashaw with his older brother, with the assistance of the United States, offers him that opportunity if he can convince the president to sanction and fund the expedition.
 For this plan to succeed, Eaton must first find Hamet Karamanli and then convince him to take up arms against his brother.

-But these three men are not the only players on the stage in this daring scheme.
+These three men are not the only players on the stage in this daring scheme.
 President Jefferson wavers on what is the best option for securing peace.
 He ultimately decides a three-pronged strategy will be the most effective in curtailing this costly and seemingly endless war.
-He authorizes Eaton’s plan, but fails to provide Eaton with full control over the expedition.
+He authorizes Eaton’s plan but fails to provide Eaton with full control over the expedition.
 That privilege goes to an ailing Commodore Samuel Barron, who assumes command of the U. S. Navy squadron currently blockading Tripoli.
 Jefferson’s third maneuver is to send Tobias Lear, who opposes Eaton’s plan, to the Mediterranean with the authority to negotiate peace.

 Thus, in April 1805, the stage is set for what becomes a dangerous and bold, 500-mile trek across the desert with a polyglot army.
 Seven marines and a self-styled general in hostile lands, at times pitted against their own followers, achieve the impossible only to have petty jealousies, diplomatic machinations, and service rivalries prevent them from achieving the ultimate goal.
 This story – immortalized in a line in the U. S. Marine Corps’ “Marines’ Hymn” – unfolds within the pages of To the Walls of Derne.
-The book includes maps, notes, a bibliography, and an index, as well as an epilogue in which Reid shares what happened to the principal participants once the expedition ends.
+The book includes maps, notes, a bibliography, and an index, as well as an epilogue in which Reid shares what happens to the principal participants once the expedition ends.

-Review Copyrighted ©2017 Cindy Vallar
+Review Copyright ©2017 Cindy Vallar

 Home